ABOUT :: FAQs

 On the bridge-naming front, it’s the main title that is the focus of The Emperor’s Bridge Campaign.

 A Not at all!
-The name of the bridge as a whole (main title) and the name of the bridge’s Western crossing (subtitle) each has its own place in the state's nomenclature for the bridge.
+The name of the bridge as a whole (main title) and the name of the bridge’s West Crossing (subtitle) each has its own place in the state's nomenclature for the bridge.
 The names are not in competition.

-Indeed, we’d be delighted if those who supported the naming of the Western crossing for Willie Brown also supported the naming of the entire bridge for Emperor Norton (as Mr. Brown himself is reported to have done; see second item here).
+Indeed, we’d be delighted if those who supported the naming of the West Crossing for Willie Brown also supported the naming of the entire bridge for Emperor Norton (as Mr. Brown himself is reported to have done; see second item here).

 Q Is the Campaign talking about a wholesale re-naming of the Bay Bridge for Emperor Norton?

 For starters, what we call the Bay Bridge has never been officially named.
 "San Francisco-Oakland Bay Bridge" is an unofficial name.